-Keen as a keen thing, I decided to cycle to tai chi, and then call in at the local farm shop cafe to see if they’ve managed any vegan cakes yet.
+Starting this year as keen as a keen thing, I decided to cycle to tai chi, and then call in at the local farm shop cafe to see if they’ve managed any vegan cakes yet.
 Or at least, a non-angry way of telling customers that they are very sorry, but they don’t have any cakes suitable for a vegans diet (which would be a change to last year’s experience here!)

 Never mind, I enjoyed the lesson and retrieving my bike I headed out to Allington Farm Shop.
 This is a lovely, and very popular cafe (with bike racks) and I took the last table between a group of mummies chatting about their husbands and a pair of silver haired ladies gossiping about friends.
 Yes, the cafe had soya milk, but yet again my enquiry about the possibility of a vegan cake was met with a very short “no”.
 Ah well, Biscoff biscuit and a packet of crisps it was, then back home through the mud again for a change of trousers.